Sharon Osbourne

 Sharon Rachel Osbourne (born 9 October 1952) is an English and American television personality, businesswoman and author.
 She came to prominence while appearing on The Osbournes (2002–2005), a reality television show that aired on MTV, which followed her family's daily life.
 Osbourne later became a judge on television talent competition shows, including The X Factor (2004–2007, 2013, 2016–2017) and America's Got Talent (2007–2012).

 Osbourne was married to heavy metal singer Ozzy Osbourne from 1982 until his death in 2025.
 She is credited with reviving her husband's heavy metal career by founding the summer Ozzfest tour, which was held almost annually between 1996 and 2018.
 In light of her success managing her husband, she branched out into managing other acts, such as Gary Moore, Motörhead, Lita Ford, The Quireboys and The Smashing Pumpkins, through her company Sharon Osbourne Management.

-From 2003 to 2004, Osbourne hosted her own television talk show The Sharon Osbourne Show, which was syndicated to various US channels and also shown in the UK on Sky One.
+From 2003 to 2004, Osbourne hosted her own television talk show The Sharon Osbourne Show, which was syndicated to various American channels and also shown in the UK on Sky One.
 In 2010, she was a contestant on the NBC reality show The Celebrity Apprentice, and became a co-host on the CBS talk show The Talk, hosting until her termination in 2021.
 In 2022, she joined TalkTV, hosting a prime time show also titled The Talk.
 In 2024, she appeared as a celebrity lodger on the twenty-third series of the ITV reality show Celebrity Big Brother.
 As an author, Osbourne has released three autobiographies and two novels.